Quabbelig/Python_Face_Blur_Filter/README.md

 ## Contributing

-Feel free to fork this repository and submit pull requests for improvements or bug fixes.
+Feel free to fork this repository and submit pull requests for improvements or bug fixes (Contributing file in the makin).

 ## License